-- 1) Outline general tips and tricks for the consulting interviewing process - 2) Equip you with frameworks that help you crack your case interviews - 3) Provide you with a range of 15 brand new cases (interviewer- and candidate-led) similar to those which expect you in a consulting interview
+- 1. Outline general tips and tricks for the consulting interviewing process - 2.
+Equip you with frameworks that help you crack your case interviews - 3.
+Provide you with a range of 16 cases (interviewer- and candidate-led) like those which expect you in a consulting interview

-We hope that with the FS-SC Case Book we can provide some value-add to your interview preparation.
+We hope that with the FS-SC Case Book, we can provide some value-add to your interview preparation.
 We wish you all the best in your upcoming interviews and if you are struggling to "crack the case", do not hesitate to contact us for help.